kubernetes/enhancements/keps/sig-auth/4193-tokenrequest-requester-info-enhancements/README.md

 ### Feature Enablement and Rollback

-* `ServiceAccountTokenJTI` feature flag will toggle including JTI information in tokens, as well as recording JTIs in the audit log.
+* `ServiceAccountTokenJTI` feature flag will toggle including JTI information in tokens, as well as recording JTIs in the audit log / the SA user info.
 * `ServiceAccountTokenNodeInfo` feature flag will toggle including node info in tokens.

 Both of these feature flags can be disabled without any unexpected adverse affects or coordination required.